MajorArchitect/game/README.md

 ### Planned
 - As cross-platform as possible!
 It currently only works on Linux (maybe just my version of Ubuntu!)
-But any decision i will make about adding external stuff will be made with consideration of how easy it will be to port.
+But any decision I will make about adding external stuff will be made with consideration of how easy it will be to port.
 - A special entity that acts as the world/map, that can be changed frequently